OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: OCTScenes

 \subsection{Dataset designment}

-We introduce OCTScenes, a real-world multi-functional dataset designed to present the next challenge in unsupervised object-centric representation learning.
-It contains multiple scenes with different objects in them.
+We introduce OCTScenes, a real-world multi-functional dataset designed to present the next challenge in unsupervised object-centric learning.
+It contains multiple scenes with different objects.

-\paragraph{Object} Our dataset comprises 15 distinct types of objects, encompassing both everyday articles such as a banana, a mango, a vase, a box, and a cup, as well as simple geometric shapes like a pyramid, a flat cylinder, a triangular prism, and a cylinder.
+\paragraph{Object} Our dataset comprises 15 distinct types of objects, encompassing everyday articles such as a banana, a mango, and a vase, as well as simple geometric shapes like a pyramid, a flat cylinder, and a cylinder.
 These objects are frequently encountered in our daily routines and display a wide range of characteristics in terms of their shape, color, and materials.
 Certain objects may present perceptual challenges due to their unique properties.
 For instance, the vase, which is crafted from ceramic, features a smooth surface that reflects light, thus making it difficult to accurately perceive its true colors.
 These objects are shown in Figure~\ref{fig:objects}.

 \paragraph{Scene} The scene in our dataset consists of a fixed background and multiple foreground objects.
-The background is a wooden small table placed on the floor and surrounded by baffles, which remains consistent throughout the dataset.
+The background is a small wooden table placed on the floor and surrounded by baffles, which remains consistent throughout the dataset.
 We populate the scene with a varying number of objects, ranging from 1 to 10.
 Each object is randomly selected and manually placed on the table, without any stacking.
-It is important to note that occlusion between objects is allowed, resulting in scenes where objects may be fully occluded from a single-view perspective, while the 3D geometric relationships between objects can be inferred by analyzing multiple views of the scene.
+It is important to note that occlusion between objects is allowed, resulting in scenes where some objects may be completely occluded from a single view, while the 3D geometric relationships between objects can be inferred by analyzing multiple views of the scene.
 In each scene, both the background and foreground objects remain static, while the images are captured by a camera-equipped robot that moves around the table.
 This movement introduces variations in viewpoint among the images within a scene.
 Besides, our dataset exhibits variations in the number, types, positions, and orientations of objects across different scenes.
 Each scene represents a unique combination, which contributes to the diversity and richness of the dataset.